ClinVar Miner

 Eurofins Ntd Llc (ga) RCV000313555 SCV000333527 uncertain significance not provided 2017-01-18 criteria provided, single submitter clinical testing

 Ambry Genetics RCV002321866 SCV002607143 uncertain significance Cardiovascular phenotype 2019-03-26 criteria provided, single submitter clinical testing The p.R11180Q variant (also known as c.33539G>A), located in coding exon 131 of the TTN gene, results from a G to A substitution at nucleotide position 33539.
 The arginine at codon 11180 is replaced by glutamine, an amino acid with highly similar properties.
 This variant was identified in a population-based cohort study of QT interval variation; however clinical details were not provided (Kapoor A et al. Sci Rep, 2016;6:28356 (reported as p.R20245Q)).
 This amino acid position is highly conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
+In addition, the in silico prediction for this alteration is inconclusive.
 Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.

 Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV003488484 SCV004241828 uncertain significance not specified 2023-12-04 criteria provided, single submitter clinical testing Variant summary: TTN c.53030G>A (p.Arg17677Gln) results in a conservative amino acid change located in the A band region of the encoded protein sequence.
 Two of four in-silico tools predict a benign effect of the variant on protein function.
 The variant allele was found at a frequency of 4.8e-05 in 247704 control chromosomes (gnomAD).
 This frequency is not significantly higher than estimated for a pathogenic variant in TTN causing Dilated Cardiomyopathy (4.8e-05 vs 0.00039), allowing no conclusion about variant significance. c.53030G>A has been reported in the literature in a population-based cohort study of QT interval variation; however clinical details were not providedy (Kapoor_2016).
 These report(s) do not provide unequivocal conclusions about association of the variant with Dilated Cardiomyopathy.
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
 The following publication has been ascertained in the context of this evaluation (PMID: 27321809).
 Four submitters have cited clinical-significance assessments for this variant to ClinVar after 2014.
 All submitters classified the variant as uncertain significance.
 Based on the evidence outlined above, the variant was classified as uncertain significance.